hyprwm/hyprland-wiki/pages/Getting Started/Master-Tutorial.md

 Hyprland can be executed by typing `Hyprland` in your tty.

-Systemd users can also start Hyprland, using [uwsm](https://github.com/Vladimir-csp/uwsm), either by adding the following command in shell profile.
+Systemd users can also start Hyprland, using [uwsm](https://github.com/Vladimir-csp/uwsm), either by adding the following code in shell profile.

 ```
 if uwsm check may-start && uwsm select; then